Jallermax/knowledge-nexus/README.md

   for adding new sources).
 - **AI-Powered Entity and Topic Extraction**: Automatically identify and extract key entities and topics from processed content.
-- **Intelligent Insight Generation**: Leverage AI to generate concise insights from your personal knowledge base.
+- **Intelligent Insight Generation**: Leverage AI to generate concise insights from your personal knowledge base (PKMS).
 - **Semantic Knowledge Graph Construction**: Build a comprehensive, interconnected graph of entities, topics, and content using Neo4j, reflecting not just explicit links but semantic relationships.
 - **Contextual Querying and Exploration**: Easily retrieve relevant content and explore connections within your